nrapopor/gpio-utilities/README.md

            mvn wagon:update-maven-3
            mvn clean install
  ```
-   - NOTE: There are missing dependencies required to run the waggon plugin I'm using
+   - NOTE: There are missing dependencies required to run the wagon plugin I'm using
            so before building, the ``wagon:update-maven-3`` target must be executed.
 This only
            needs to happen once per version of maven.